uc-cdis/gen3-community/CSOC_Working_Group_items/20250730-CSOC_WG_minutes.md

 * Jimi presented on how this is set up for them
 * Call for collaboration for anyone interested
   * Jawad volunteered to collaborate

-Kro as a way to do a deployment - put into Gen3 admin -

-Jimi -
-resource graph definition is like a CRD of Kro, Kro abstracts deployments

-creates AWS resources on Kubernetes
-**is like terraform or helm?**

-I want to create 10 VPCs all with different names

-Can replace helm, can replace manifests in general

-Can deploy application and infrastructure using Kro.

-if anyone is interested - Kro repo -

-Jawad will be int